bemoid/bemoid/scss/components/radio/radio.md

 ## Usage

 The radio component was created to be used in tandem with a general field component.
-The `.radio` block should extend it's `.field__control` element.
+The `.radio` block should extend its `.field__control` element.

 [[example file=components/radio/example/basic.html]]